What does an Addiction Counselor in Oklahoma do? What is Their Job Role?

 You’ll need to find other substance abuse counseling professionals you can network with.
-Having a membership in professional organizations helps you to connect with other counselors, learn how they do their work and increase your professional visibility.
+Having a membership in professional organizations helps you to connect with other licensed alcohol and drug counselors, learn how they do their work and increase your professional visibility.

 When you decide you want a career as a substance abuse counselor, you’ll need to take university or college classes that educate you about this profession.
 You’ll be entering a mental health and counseling field.

 You’ll need to take mental health, counseling and ethics courses.
 Don’t forget about courses in multicultural sensitivity and competency, either.

 The university of your choice should have programs designed for your interests.
 Your courses will teach you about the dynamics that fuel addiction to various substances.

 You’ll also learn about mental health conditions which, when combined with substance abuse, are known as “co-occurring” or “co-morbid” disorders.